isackender/poke-collection/Readme.md

 The expected file format consists of one line with the Pokédex number of each Pokémon and its name.
 If a Pokémon is shiny, append `(s)` to its name.

+Alternatively, you can copy the contents of the file and paste them with the "Paste from clipboard" button.

 ### Exceptions

 Since some Pokémon have gender (like Nidoran), you can specify it with `m` or `f` after their name (for male or female respectively).
 Ex: `Nidoranf` or `Nidoranm(s)`